Isn’t Australian religiosity rather unobtrusive and undemanding? Actually, no.

 St. Joseph’s Hospital and Medical Center in Phoenix, Ariz., will be stripped of its Catholic status on Friday unless Catholic Healthcare West meets several demands outlined in a Nov.
 22 letter from Bishop Thomas Olmsted…The issue stems from the 2009 decision by the hospital to authorize an abortion to save the life of a pregnant woman.

 Catholics are not allowed to save a woman’s life at the expense of an 11-week-old fetus.
-They have to say No, and let her die. … Read the rest
+They have to say No, and let her die.
+That is the Catholic way.

 Catholic church to expel hospital over abortion